gradio-app/gradio/guides/generate_punks_with_gan.md

     return 'punks.png'
 ```

-We're giving our `predict` function a `seed` parameter, so that we can fix the random tensor generation with a seed so that we can reproduce punks if we want to see them again by passing in the same seed.
+We're giving our `predict` function a `seed` parameter, so that we can fix the random tensor generation with a seed.
+We'll then be able to reproduce punks if we want to see them again by passing in the same seed.

 *Note!* Our model needs an input tensor of dimensions 100x1x1 for to do a single inference, or (BatchSize)x100x1x1 for generating a batch of images.
 In this demo we'll start by generating 4 punks at a time.